wiseman-timelord/Mp3ToSlWav/README.md

 - Formats for other games: Menu and json, toggle between differing sample formats before begin, most likely Bethesda games, and return to menu after processing, prompt "Select:- Options = 1-1, Begin = B, Exit = X: ", option 1 being "Output Format".
 - Large file support: Break down mp3's larger than 10 seconds into 10 second segments, logically named "*_000.wav"-"*_999.wav".
 - Improve display: try to show input format for each file, the sl format should be shown on main menu instead under the toggle function, see above.
-- Summary Screen: Report at end of processing files, size before and after, total inputted, total outputtedm, time taken, scoring system for processing ((files outputted/time taken seconds)*100)=score.
+- Summary Screen: Report at end of processing files, size before and after, total inputted, total outputtedm, time taken, scoring system for processing ((files outputted/time taken seconds)*100)=score, use json for highscore/lowscore.

 ## DISCLAIMER
 This software is subject to the terms in License.Txt, covering usage, distribution, and modifications.
 For full details on your rights and obligations, refer to License.Txt.